 Check your mobile app for vulnerabilities with Codified Security.

 Codified Security is here to help make your mobile app secure whether it’s for iOS, Android, or to make sure you’re clearing the OWASP Mobile Top 10.
-For mobile app security testing in under a minute try out Codified Security.
+For mobile app security testing try out Codified Security.